-LDPs are required where land immediately adjoining POS to address the interface between the POS and proposed development.
-This is to ensure that a suitable interface is provided and that passive surveillance of the POS area is achieved.
+LDPs are required where land immediately adjoins POS to address the interface between the POS and proposed development.
+This is to ensure that a suitable interface is provided and passive surveillance of the POS area is achieved.

-Furthermore, LDPs are required for areas with a residential density code of R30 to address the City's concerns regarding more intensive residential development and built form outcomes.
+Furthermore, LDPs are required for areas with a residential density code of R30 to address the complexities of more intensive residential development and built form outcomes.

 Finally, LDPs will be required where lots abut the Brand Highway.
-These LDPs are to address potential noise impacts from the Highway.
+These LDPs are to address potential noise impacts from the Highway, in accordance with the acoustic assessment undertaken for the site.

-3.4 Movement Networks
+3.4 MOVEMENT NETWORKS